croningp/dropfactory/doc/geneva_wheel.md

 ![Genava Wheel Top](../hardware/3d_parts/geneva_wheel/geneva_wheel_plateau_top.png)

-Finally, to improve the smoothness of the motion we designed a stabilizer that come into contact with both wheel and dampen possible jerk in the wheel motion.
-The stabilizer is made of two bearing on a sliding axis that are push against one another and contact with the side of the Geneva wheels, providing a slight damping that is enough to stabilize the motion.
+Finally, to improve the smoothness of the motion we designed a stabilizer that comes into contact with both wheel and dampens possible jerks in the wheel motion.
+The stabilizer is made of two bearings on a sliding axis that are pushed against one another and contact with the side of the Geneva wheels, providing a slight damping that is enough to stabilize the motion.

 ![Stabilizer](../hardware/3d_parts/geneva_wheel/geneva_wheel_stabilizer.png)